Etheroscope/devbox/README.md

 # Devbox

-## Mac

 Before running the scripts make sure:
  1. Your current directory is the *devbox root*.
  2. Devbox is in the *same directory* as other etheroscope repos.

-To setup your macOS computer for development for the Etheroscope project, run `./macos/setup` (if that fails, run `chmod +x macos` and try again), grab a coffee, sit back and wait for everything to be done for you.

-The script will:
-  - Install: `brew`, `git`, `elixir`, `npm` and `docker` (if they are missing)
+## What this does.

+- Installs necessary dependencies (e.g. `git`, `docker`...)
 - Build & run development servers for:
   - etheroscope_ex
   - etheroscope_js

-## Windows
+## Setup

-Not implemented yet :/
+To run the debox setup:
+  1. Change to the directory of your desired dev OS.
+  2. Run `./setup` (if that fails, run `chmod +x ./macos/setup` and try again), grab a coffee, sit back and wait for everything to be done for you.

+(N.B.
+Linux setup not tested and Windows in development)